 Sit back and relax.
-In Hawaii you'll run on island time.
+Hawaii you'll run on island time.
 From sunrise to sunset, you can spend your day on your own time–whether relaxing on the beach or (if you are feeling more adventurous) hiking a volcano or windsurfing off the coast of Maui.
 From stunning black sand beaches to lush tropical gardens and volcanoes, there's something for everyone in Hawaii.
-Snorkel the sunny Gold Coast of Kona or venture to Kauai to hike the Waimea Canyon.
+Snorkel the sunny gold Coast of Kona or venture to Kauai to hike the Waimea Canyon.
 Experience a traditional luau, pig roast and all, and learn what it truly means to say "Aloha!"

-With six major islands to explore—the possibilities are endless!
-You can visit Kauai, Oahu, Molokai, Lanai, Maui and the Big Island, all of which provide a truly unique and wonderful experience.
+With six major islands to explore—the possibilities endless!
+You can visit Kauai, Oahu, Molokai, Lanai, Maui and the big Island, all of which provide a truly unique and wonderful experience.
 When you visit Hawaii you will quickly understand why the islands continue to dominate as one of the top destinations for travelers from all over the world!

 Cities & Ports in Hawaii